MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 When mode changes from Islands to SfbWithTeamsCollab, a user that has never used Teams will see no difference in how they use Skype for Business.
 However, should that user start to use Teams, they would only be exposed to functionality such as Teams & Channel and Files.
 Chat, calling and meeting scheduling would not be available in Teams, since the administrator has (for now) designated Skype for Business as the desired client for those functions.

 Note: When User A changes from Islands to one of the Skype for Business modes, the Teams client of any other user that communicates with A needs to know that A’s mode changed.
 It can take up to 36 hours for these clients to be aware of the mode change from Islands to any Skype for Business mode.
-In contrast, changes to TeamsOnly mode are discovered by other clients within 2 hours.
+In contrast, changes for an existing user to TeamsOnly mode are discovered by other clients within 2 hours.

 When administrators are ready, they can shift chat, calling and meeting scheduling for a given user to Teams all at once by updating the user’s mode to TeamsOnly.